 Example 1: One User With One Account

 In this example you have one user using the same account to save data in several folders.
 This is only counted as one Data Contributor.

 Example 2: One User With Several Accounts

-In this example, one user is using several accounts to save data in the file system.
+In this example, one user is using two accounts to save data in the file system.
 This will be counted as two Data Contributors.